scuzzydude/asimov/asimov.md

 Apologies to Italy on this one, but the credit for the Italian-American spark that kindled my imagination is USA, all the way.

 From the beginning of the pandemic, I'd been developing an idea with a friend that was a replacement for banks and the financial industry for businesses.
 Fundamentally, it used dynamic scalability for economies of scale.
-My fundamental model was what Amazon did for IT with AWS.
+My model was what Amazon did for IT with AWS.
 I had quite a bit of reading of economic history as research.

 For several years, my son had been trying to get me to invest in crypto, and as a coder, I understood bitcoin but was fundamentally skeptical.
 I certainly liked the decentralization aspect; I love solutions to problems that don't involve government.
 One the other hand, I had issue with the arbitrary creation of perceived value.
 Fundamental to the concept of money is the exchange of value.
 Bitcoin, gold standard and fiat currencies all fail in this regard, and so while I valued the cleverness of the implementation, I didn't think it didn't think they addressed the most important problem.
 I am not an idealist when it comes to my own money -- I wished I had listened to my son years ago.
 I think bitcoin was around \$300 when he first implored me to invest.